Department of Public Safety

 If you do not have your old permit or it tears apart when you attempt to move it, then you will need to purchase a Replacement Permit from the Parking & Transportation Office for $5.
 This option is only available through the office and is not online.

-I ordered my permit but has ot arrived.
+I ordered my permit but it has not arrived.
 What do I need to do?

 Permits usually arrive within a week of the order, though it may take a little longer if ordered during the months of August or September.
 If you have not received it after two weeks, contact the Parking & Transportation Office for assistance.